Tokyo: City of Contrasts

 Greetings Around the World

-Explore different ways to greet people across various cultures (bowing in Japan, saying hola in Cuba, etc.).
+Explore different ways to greet people across various cultures (Bonjour in France, bowing in Japan, Hola in Cuba, etc.).

 Draw a scene from the video you just watched.